eulucaslim/email-sender/README.md

 # email-sender
-Create a micro-sass to sender emails using FastAPI
+Create a micro-sass to sender emails using FastAPI!